TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 | r2   | Available when memory is busy compared to other resources.                                                                     |
 | x1   | Instance type that supports higher-end CPU and memory.
 Recommended for services or applications that require high performance. |

-The type of DB instance that you have already created can be easily changed through the web console.
+The type of DB instance that you have already created can be easily changed through the console.

 > [Caution]
 > If you change the type of DB instance that you have already created, the DB instance will be terminated, resulting in a few minutes of downtime.